Cocktails

 This recipe is an exception.
 It is almost exactly as Paul Harrington created it.
 I found it on Hardwired Cocktails website years ago, now long defunct.
 It was one my first attempts at making a cocktail.
 It's here for sentimental reasons.
 It's also a very good cocktail.

-1 ½ oz.
+1 ½ oz

-gin
+London dry gin

-¾ oz.
+¾ oz

 lemon juice

-½ oz.
+½ oz

 Campari

-½ oz.
+½ oz

 Cointreau

-Shake hard with cracked ice.
 I generally use Bombay Sapphire gin.
 It has less of a bite.
 Tanqueray No. Ten works as well.
 I've also tried Magellan with success.
 The original recipe called for ¼ ounce of the last two ingredients.
 That made it far too sour for me.
 Your taste may be somewhere in between.

-1 ½ oz.
+1 ½ oz

-1 oz.
+1 oz

-Amaro Sidilia
+Amaro Sibilla

-1 oz.
+1 oz

 John D. Taylor's Velvet Falernum

-½ oz.
+½ oz

 Final Word

 This recipe is based on the Last Word cocktail.
-I've changed an ingredient the proportions enough to merit a new name.
+I've changed an ingredient and the proportions enough to merit a new name.

-1 oz.
+1 oz

 Ransom Old Tom Gin

-¾ oz.
+¾ oz

 lime juice

-¾ oz.
+¾ oz

 Luxardo Maraschino Liqueur

-½ oz.
+½ oz

 green Chartreuse

-Shake well with ice and serve in a coupe glass.
 The original recipe called for Tanqueray Gin.
 I found it couldn't stand up to the strong flavor of the Chartreuse.

 June Bug

-1 oz.
+1 oz

-1 oz.
+1 oz

 Aperol

-1 oz.
+1 oz

 lemon juice

-½ oz.
+½ oz

 simple syrup